MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 - Allow data movement across geographical regions

-  This task is only required if your environment is outside the United States or Europe.
+  This task is only required if your Business Central environment is in a different geography than the Azure OpenAI Service it uses.
 [Learn more](#allow-data-movement-across-geographical-regions)

 - Enable the specific feature, if it's still governed by **Feature Management**.